gsknnft/bigint-buffer/README.md

 # Benchmarks

-Benchmarks can be run by executing `npm run benchmark` from the package directory.
+Benchmarks can be run by executing `pnpm run benchmark` from the package directory.